No items found.

 Simple cotton bodysuits are the foundation of a newborn wardrobe.
 They’re inexpensive, easy to launder, and (relatively) easy to get on and off tiny baby bodies.

 They come in two styles: the traditional pullover, and foldover, which is usually called side-snap or kimono style.
-According to Salwa Khan, founder of Cubbiekit, pullover style is made with an envelope neckline so you can remove the baby's clothing by sliding it down instead of over the head in case of a diaper leak.
+According to Sarah Hollingsworth, the Founder of Poppylist, the pullover style is made with an envelope neckline so you can remove the baby's clothing by sliding it down instead of over the head in case of a diaper leak.
 This is a game changing hack for when you do not want to lift a poop-covered onesie over your baby's head!
-Thank you to the inventor of the envelope neckline!!
+Thank you to the inventor of the envelope neckline!

 During the newborn phase, many families find they prefer the side-snap variety.
-“Newborn babies have limited—basically non-existant—neck control and typically don’t like anything going over their heads,” says Salwa.
+“Newborn babies have limited—basically non-existent—neck control and typically don’t like anything going over their heads,” says Hollingsworth.
 “That’s why the kimono style is popular for parents with newborns.”

 You might experience stains early on with spit up and other bodily fluids, so this Gerber 6-pack organic long-sleeved onesie bodysuit is a staple in our recommendations for expecting parents.